datta-2410/Character_Recog/README.md

 - [Team](#team)
 - [License](#license)
 - [Acknowledgements](#acknowledgements)
-3. Features
-List the main features of the project.

-markdown
-Copy code
 ## Features
 - Recognizes handwritten digits using a trained machine learning model.
 - Converts handwritten notes into digital text.
 - User-friendly web interface for uploading and viewing notes.
 - RESTful API for backend communication.
 - Cloud deployment using AWS.
-4. Technologies Used
-List the main technologies and frameworks used in the project.

-markdown
-Copy code
 ## Technologies Used
 - **Frontend:** React.js
 - **Backend:** Flask (Python)